DonovanDeSmedt/trac-ex-full/README.md

 ## Environment Variables

 You can define environment variables in the `config` folder.
 When adding a new variable, be sure to add it to each environment.
 Each environment variable should also be added to `package.json > eslintConfig > globals`.
 If you fail to do this, you will not be able to create a production or test build since ESLint will fail.
-Each variable is injected by Webpack and therefor available anywhere in your code.
+Each variable is injected by Webpack and therefore available anywhere in your code.